Better by You, Better than Me

 "Better by You, Better than Me" is a 1969 song by the English rock band Spooky Tooth.
-The song appeared on the album Spooky Two and was composed by keyboardist Gary Wright.
+The song appeared on the album Spooky Two and was composed by American keyboardist Gary Wright.

 In 1990, a 1978 cover version by heavy metal band Judas Priest was the subject of a much-publicized "subliminal message trial".
 The lawsuit alleged that the band's recording contained hidden messages which were responsible for influencing a pair of young men in Sparks, Nevada, to make a suicide pact in 1985.
 The case was eventually dismissed.